$\mathrm{G}$-theory of $\mathbb{F}_1$-algebras I: the equivariant Nishida problem: -theory of -algebras

 \begin{enumerate} \item $\exists$ $x\in S$, such that $f_1(x) = s$ and $f_2(x)=s'$ and $n=n'$; \item $\exists$ factorization $n'=mn$ in $N$, such that $s=s'm$. \end{enumerate} In either case one can easily check that the preimages must agree. \end{proof}

 \begin{cor} The association $M\mapsto\bG(M)$ is functorial with respect to $\F_1$-algebra homomorphisms.
-Much like the case of rings, the association $M\mapsto\FG(M)$ is only {\em pseudofunctorial}, i.e., it respects the composition of morphisms only up to an isomorphism. \end{cor}
+Much like the case of rings, the association $M\mapsto\FG(M)$ is only {\em pseudofunctorial}, i.e., it respects the composition of morphisms only up to an isomorphism (see, for instance, pages 271--272 of \cite{GilletSurv}). \end{cor}

-\begin{rem} It is known that in the elementary approach the $\G$-theory of Noetherian schemes is only functorial with respect to flat morphisms.
-If $M$ is an $\F_1$-algebra, one may call an $M$-module $S$ {\it flat} if the functor $-\wedge_M S$ is {\it exact}, i.e., it commutes with all finite colimits and limits in the category of $M$-modules.
-One may also call an $\F_1$-algebra homomorphism $\alpha:M\map N$ {\it flat} if $N$ viewed as an $M$-module via $\alpha$ is flat.
-The apparent `excess functoriality' of $\G$-theory is explained by Remark \ref{Gplus}. \end{rem}
+\begin{rem} Under normal circumstances the $\G$-theory of Noetherian schemes is only functorial with respect to flat morphisms.
+If $M$ is an $\F_1$-algebra, one may call an $M$-module $S$ {\em flat} if the functor $-\wedge_M S$ is {\em exact}, i.e., it commutes with all finite colimits and limits in the category of $M$-modules.
+One may also call an $\F_1$-algebra homomorphism $\alpha:M\map N$ {\em flat} if $N$ viewed as an $M$-module via $\alpha$ is flat.
+The apparent `excess functoriality' of $\G$-theory of $\F_1$-algebras is explained by Remark \ref{Gplus}. \end{rem}